Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to owner,group owner and other users.

 Task 9.
 James Bond (8-James Bond)
 Set zero permission for the owner and group owner but all permissions for the other users.

+Task 10.
+John Doe (9-John Doe)
+Set full permission for the owner, execute only for the group owner and write and execute for the other users.